substratusai/runbooks/docs/proposals/operator-managed-infra.md

 Design doc: Not a feature yet

-Instead of managing all the infrastructure through terraform, the operator itself should be responsible for managing the infra it requires.
+Instead of managing all the infrastructure through terraform, the operator itself should be responsible for managing the infra it requires, such as buckets, K8s Sevice Account workload identity mappings and Container Image Registry.

 This will make it easier for users to adopt Substratus into existing environments without having to learn IaC tooling.